 Little Baby E #3 has since arrived and now goes by Evelyn Marie ❤️ but we are still loving our rural lifestyle, and couldn't be happier to build our business and raise our family in such an amazing place!

 How is it possible that summer is almost over and school will be starting in just a few short weeks?!?
 Is it normal that the older we get, the faster time seems to fly by?

 April and May were a whirlwind here at the studio.
 Between the launch of our commercial services, the new website, new branding, model shoot, and finally our gallery reveal it was a little nuts!
 I feel as if I blinked....and August arrived!
 What's more is that while carefully reviewing the studio's schedule yesterday, it has come to my attention that the next 3 months are going to be twice as crazy as the last three...I guess that means I should probably start Christmas shopping now lol!

 I came to the conclusion that the pace at which time seems to be flying by, might be what caused me to stop and think when Cole came home with new pictures of the boys.
 Don't get me wrong, in all reality ANY picture of Easton and Isaac will brighten my day.
 However, an impromptu photo op on the last evening of harvest was just what I needed to remind me that sometimes it's important to take time to stop and smell the roses...or in this case...the hot, dusty Kansas air.

-In that moment all I could feel was thankful.
-Thankful that our boys (and Baby E #3) will get the opportunity to grow up in a supportive, close knit community.
-Exploring the world around them, getting dirty and spending their evenings catching grasshoppers.
+At that moment all I could feel was thankful.
+Thankful that our boys (and Baby E #3) will get the opportunity to grow up in a supportive, close-knit community.
+Exploring the world around them, getting dirty, and spending their evenings catching grasshoppers.